Detect color with a Viam Rover

 }

 The Viam app showing the detectionCam component section.
-It contains the Attributes section with a skeleton configuration, including source, pipeline, type, and attributes.
-The panel has an Attributes section populated with transform camera component attributes.
-The are buttons labeled Data Capture Configuration, and Frame, and a drop-down labeled, Depends On.
+The Attributes section contains a skeleton configuration, including source, pipeline, type, and attributes.
 On the upper right there is a trash bin icon.

-After adding the component and its attributes, click Save config.
+After adding the component and its attributes, click Save in the top right corner of the page to save your config.

 Test your transform camera in the CONTROL tab

-In the Control tab, click on your base component and add the detection camera from the Select Cameras drop down.
+In the CONTROL tab, click on your base component and enable the detection camera in the Live Feeds section.

 Base component panel displaying an example color detection.